AntonOkhotnikov/numbers-recognizer/readme.md

 * Each signal is padded with zeros to the length of the longest audio (which is ~3.9s)

-* The NN architecture is a small copy of DeepSpeech with <PLACEHOLDER> N parameters.
+* The NN architecture is a small copy of DeepSpeech with 1.2M parameters.
 The idea is following:
 ```
     Audio -> MFCC -> CNN-feature-extractor -> RNN layers -> Greedy decoder -> CTC-loss
 ```